 Why eat it in the first place?

-Personally, I don’t eat much chocolate, but I have plenty of friends, colleagues, and clients who eat it on a regular basis and consider it their “comfort food.”
+Friends, colleagues, and clients who eat chocolate on a regular basis consider it their “comfort food.”
 Is this stress eating?
 If so, might the baby appear stressed, wakeful and inconsolable–perhaps because the baby picks up the mother’s vibes?

 So if it’s not stress, why else might you eat it?
 I knew a woman who said nursing burned so many calories that she felt she could pig out on chocolate and not gain weight.
 She swore that such “pigging out” on chocolate while breastfeeding never bothered her baby.